GoogleCloudPlatform/gke-application-security-demo/README-QWIKLABS.md

 ### Configure gcloud

+All the tools for the demo are installed.
 When using Cloud Shell execute the following command in order to setup gcloud cli.
 When executing this command please setup your region and zone.

 ```console
 gcloud init
 ```

 ### Tools

-In order to use the code in this demo, you will need access to following below tools:

 1. [Terraform >= 0.11.7](https://www.terraform.io/downloads.html)
 2. [Google Cloud SDK version >= 204.0.0](https://cloud.google.com/sdk/docs/downloads-versioned-archives)
 3. [kubectl matching the latest GKE version](https://kubernetes.io/docs/tasks/tools/install-kubectl/)